Jason954/fail2back/README.md

 SOCKET_PATH=/path/to/your/socket
 DB_PATH=/path/to/your/database
 ```
-Replace /path/to/your/socket and /path/to/your/database with the actual paths on your system.
+Replace `/path/to/your/socket` and `/path/to/your/database` with the actual paths on your system.
 - `SOCKET_PATH`: This is the path to the Fail2Ban socket file.
 - `DB_PATH`: This is the path to the SQLite database file used by Fail2Ban.

-Assurez-vous de remplacer `/path/to/your/socket` et `/path/to/your/database` par les chemins réels sur votre système.

 ## Installation